mapbender/mapbender-documentation/en/elements/basic/map.rst

 For example: ``https://localhost/mapbender/application/myapp?visiblelayers=4/79``

 Separate two or more non-visible layers by commas.
-To do this, insert the respective attribute values according to the same scheme:
+To do this, insert the respective values according to the same scheme:

 For example: ``https://localhost/mapbender/application/myapp?visiblelayers=4/79,1/42``